Simply LaKita

 The provided nutritional information is an estimate per serving.
 Accuracy is not guaranteed.

-Keyword easy lasagna recipe, lasagna
+Keyword easy lasagna recipe, lasagna, small batch lasagna

 Tried This Recipe?Leave a comment below or tag @simplylakita on social!